ARE YOUR PRODUCTS TESTED BY INDEPENDENT LABS?

 ARE THERE ANY TOXIC REMAINS, ONCE THE PACKAGE HAS BIODEGRADED?

 No. In Oceans, it ends up as CO2, water and a small amount of organic biomass.
-However, like all organic materials, in an Anaerobic Landfill, the CO2 is replaced with Methane which is being captured in many modern facilities.
+However, like all organic materials, in an Anaerobic Landfill, the CO2 is replaced with Methane which is being captured in many modern facilities for use in automobiles and heating.
+Our plastic has also been tested for FDA Compliance and was extremely clean.

 ARE THE PRODUCTS CLEAN AND SAFE FOR THE ENVIRONMENT?